 Talmont-sur-Gironde and Mornac-sur-Seudre are also part of the network of "Villages of Stones and Water".
 14 villages of Charente-Maritime to discover both for their built and natural heritage.
 Among them, a 3e Royan Atlantique village is in the spotlight: Mortagne sur Gironde.

-In the very south of the Pays Royannais, the village of Mortagne is therefore divided between the upper town and the lower town.
-The port is dominated by limestone cliffs and a belvedere thus offering one of the most beautiful viewpoints of the estuary.
-The old flour mills bear witness to the importance of trade in the past. the old monolithic hermitage notably gives a spiritual atmosphere to the place.
+In the far south of the Royan region, the village of Mortagne is divided between the upper town and the lower town.
+The port is dominated by limestone cliffs.
+A belvedere offers one of the most beautiful views of the estuary.
+The old flour mills bear witness to the importance of trade in the past.
+The former monolithic hermitage notably gives a spiritual atmosphere to the place.
 THE postcard museum allows you to go back in time and learn the history of the village.

 Mortagne is one of the main ports of the Gironde estuary for meager and pibale fishing.
 At the end of the port channel, an almost secret path, in the middle of the reeds, leads to the edge of the Gironde for a unique panorama of the largest estuary in Europe.
 Stage of Canal of the 2 seas by bike®, Mortagne is a village where you take the time to stop for the pleasure of simple things.